NIVANorge/datasetcreator/README.md

 DATABASE_URL=postgresql:///{DATABASE}?host={HOST}&port=5432&user={USERNAME}
 ```

-in your `.env` file.
-If not passing the password in the database URL, you can also export the password outside the `.env` file with
+in your `.env` file or pass the password in the database URL, you can also export the password outside the `.env` file with

 ```bash
 export PGPASSWORD="MY ACCESS TOKEN"